 4416.
 Testing System

-The teams are ordered according to ACM rules:
+Teams are ordered according to ICPC rules:

 Sample input